ReXplain: Translating Radiology into Patient-Friendly Video Reports: Designing ReXplain

 \section{Designing ReXplain}

-\paragraph{Sketching Video Reports Concepts.} In a common clinical workflow, radiologists or clinicians will walk the patient through the findings based on the radiology report and corresponding radiology image.
-To understand this process, we conducted a simulation where one radiologist explained the radiology report to an imaginary patient.
-Noticeably, there were several noticeable steps that help improve the understanding, which involved typically (1) explaining the important findings to the patient with plain language; meanwhile (2) pointing at the abnormalities on the image; and (3) supplementing necessary explanations on how the image should look if it was from a healthy individual.
+\paragraph{Sketching Video Reports Concepts.} In typical clinical practice, radiologists guide patients through the findings written on the report and show them with the corresponding images simultaneously.
+To analyze this interaction, we simulated a patient consultation where a radiologist recorded his explanations based on a retrospective CT scan paired with report from the CT-RATE \citep{hamamci2024developing} dataset.
+Noticeably, there were several steps that help improve the understanding, which involved typically (1) explaining the findings to the patient with plain language; meanwhile (2) pointing at the abnormalities on the image; and (3) supplementing necessary explanations on how the image should look if there was no abnormalities.

-We thus sketched the design concept of a video report to mimic the above behavior, which led to a pipeline integrating different AI models.
-Specifically, we identified the following elements that are important to generate a patient-friendly explanation: (1) lay-language interpretation that translates the original brief, expertise-demanding reports into easy-to-understand descriptions; (2) localization of the corresponding finding on the image for an intuitive illustration; (3) comparison with the scan from a healthy individual that emphasizes the difference between abnormal and normal conditions; and (4) a properly-designed interface to display the generated visual and textual information.
-The remaining of this section will introduce our approach to achieving each of the above goals.
+Building on these observations, we conceptualized an AI-driven approach to recreate this educational experience through automated video reports.
+Our design focuses on four technical challenges in generating patient-friendly video explanations: (1) translation of medical terminology and complex findings into clear, patient-friendly descriptions that preserve clinical accuracy while enhancing comprehension; (2) automated identification and visual annotation of relevant findings on medical images to guide patient attention to specific areas of interest; (3) integration of normal reference images alongside abnormal findings to help patients understand the nature and significance of their condition through direct comparison; (4) seamless integration of visual elements, annotations, and explanatory text through an intuitive interface that maintains a coherent narrative flow.
+The technical implementation of these components is detailed in subsequent sections.